f-saez/blend2d-mojo/README.md

 In the future, I will use static linking to ease deployment.

 ## What can we do with that ?
-For now, there is only 3 objects :
+For now, there is only 5 objects :

 - BLFont to draw text/glyphs

 - BLPath to draw paths

 - BLImage to manage bitmaps.

+- BLGradient for linear gradients (Conic and radial later)

+- BLPattern for using an image as a pattern/texture

 Only three file formats to load and save : JPEG, PNG, QOI

 If you haven't heard of QOI : https://qoiformat.org/

-There are more things to come obviously (Geometry, textures,, clipping, mask, ...) :-)
+There are more things to come obviously (clipping, mask, sprites, ...) :-)

 ## How am I suppose to use this ?

 Execute the file run_examples.sh and look at the files in examples.
-These are basic examples, with some comments on how it works.
+These are basic examples, with comments on how it works and how to use it.
 It should gives you a rough idea on how things works.
 I will add a tutorial for each new feature, don't worry.